Eparchy of Kryvyi Rih

-Kryvyi Rih and Nikopol diocese - Eparchy of the Ukrainian Orthodox Church (Moscow Patriarchate) centered in Kryvyy Rih, Ukraine.
-Cathedral city - Kryvyy Rih.
+Kryvyi Rih and Nikopol diocese - Eparchy of the Ukrainian Orthodox Church (Moscow Patriarchate) centered in Kryvyi Rih, Ukraine.
+Cathedral city - Kryvyi Rih.
 Cathedral - Spaso-Preobrazhensky (Kryvyi Rih), Transfiguration (Nikopol).

-Founded on 27 July 1996, by decision of the Holy Synod of the Ukrainian Orthodox Church, of the release of the Dnepropetrovsk diocese.
+Founded on 27 July 1996, by decision of the Holy Synod of the Ukrainian Orthodox Church, of the release of the Dnipropetrovsk diocese.
 Decision of the Holy Synod on 12 September 1996 by Bishop Kryvyi Rih and Nikopol was defined as Archimandrite Ephraim, inhabitants of Kiev-Pechersk Lavra.

 For ten years, the number of parishes in the territory of the diocese increased from 85 to 224, and clergy from 98 to 202.

 Churches

 The oldest churches in the cathedral city of Kryvyi Rih diocese are: